 Amenities Make the Difference

 These charming and rustic seasonal sanctuaries are also loaded with modern amenities.
-We’ve already discussed all the kitchen appliances, so we can skip that for the moment and focus on the state of the art televisions mounted to the wall, offering pictures so clear, you may feel like you have to duck to avoid the ball on the football game you are watching.
+We’ve already discussed all the kitchen appliances, so we can skip that for the moment and focus on the state-of-the-art televisions mounted to the wall, offering pictures so clear, you may feel like you have to duck to avoid the ball on the football game you are watching.
 Wireless internet is included with your suite rental as well, so why not choose to work from our suites instead of cutting your romantic escape to West Yellowstone short?
 And if your suite isn’t one with a fully equipped kitchen, most of our hotels offer barbecue areas so you can grill up your own buffalo burgers as often as you like!

 Cozy, Romantic, and Comfortable